angelosps/Extendible-Hashing/README.md

 <img src="./images/primary_eh.png" width = 600>

 ## Secondary Indexing Extendible Hashing
-**Secondary hashing is being made on the ID and the Surname keys.**
+**Note:** The secondary hashing is performed on the ID and Surname keys, as shown in the following screenshot.
 <img src="./images/secondary_eh.png">

 ## Usage
 A block level library named `BlockFile` is given for managing the memory.
-**Warning!** The library is only compatible with linux machines, so you must be connected to a linux machine to run this repository.
+**Warning!** The library is _only_ compatible with _linux_ machines, so you must be connected to a linux machine to run this repository.
-In order to run primary and/or secondary extendible hashing indexing just type on a terminal the following:
+In order to run primary and/or secondary extendible hashing indexing just open a terminal in the current directory and do the following:

 ```
 $ make primary    # Compiles primary indexing